 About regional bicycle barrier and barrier crossing areas

-Regional Bicycle Barriers were established in the 2018 update to the Transportation Policy Plan as the region’s most significant physical barriers to daily bicycle travel.
-These barriers, based on the 2018 Regional Bicycle Barriers Study, included the region’s freeways and expressways, rail corridors, and secondary rivers and streams.
+Regional Bicycle Barriers are established in the Transportation Policy Plan as the region’s most significant physical barriers to daily bicycle travel.
+These barriers and their designated regional bicycle barrier crossing improvement areas were developed through the Regional Bicycle Barriers Study.